-Whenever an Obey call would cause a character to violate one of these factors, the character can state their relevant Bond, Belief or Devotion out loud in order to refuse, then call Discipline.
+Whenever an Obey call would cause a character to violate one of these factors, the character can state their relevant Bond, Belief or Devotion out loud in order to refuse, then call Nerve.
 They may only call on a given Bond, Belief, or Devotion this way once per Scene.

 “Understand this – Vincenzo has betrayed you and will betray you again – Obey: Believe me.”

 “I love Vincenzo.
 There is no way he would willingly betray me.
 There must be more to this.
 Nerve.”

 However, these relationships cut both ways.
 It’s possible to use Bonds and other connections against a character as well, calling on them to facilitate the use of Obey calls to provoke a character into some action.

 “You know how important this contract was to Vincenzo.
 Obey: If you love Vincenzo, pay me for the damages.”